BEFORE YOU BEGIN

 Assembling the Team

-Your team will be working toward a thoughtful strategy.
-Assign specific roles to facilitate the process and ensure work isn’t being done by one individual.
+In the coming weeks, you and your team will be working toward a thoughtful strategy.
+Assign specific roles to facilitate the process and ensure work isn’t being done by one individual .
 Your team should include:

 Senior Pastor – Leadership and guidance throughout

-Marketing Plan Coordinator (MPC) – A staff member or lay leader.
-The MPC gathers data, distributes surveys, helps input the marketing plan and coordinates communication.
+Marketing Plan Coordinator (MPC) – A staff member or lay leader; gathers data, distributes surveys, helps input the marketing plan and coordinates communication.

 RESEARCH & VISION